aftabrehan/jarvis-ai/README.md

 13. Now, the app is fully configured 👍, and you can start using this app with either `npm run dev` or `yarn dev`.

 > [!IMPORTANT]
-> Please make sure to keep your API keys and configuration values secure and do not expose them publicly.
+> Keep your API keys and configuration values secure and do not expose them publicly.

 ## Tech Stack